ivanepou22/imageprocessing/README.md

 npm run test
 ```

+### For successful tests

+Please place the images folder in both the dist directory and src.

 ### sample tests

+1.Image Middleware
+√ 1.1: Should return a 404 status code and error message if the requested image is not found
-1. should send the resized image if it exists in the "images/thumb" folder.
+√ 1.2: Should send the requested image to the client if it is found in the "images/thumb" folder

-2. should send a 404 error if the original image does not exist in the "images/full" folder.
+2.Image Processing
+√ 2.1 Expect resizeImage function to not throw an error
+√ 2.2 Expect resizeImage function to throw an error